Chemaclass/JiraStatusNotifier/README.md

 Value example: `'{"fallback":"slack.group.id", "jira.person.id":"slack.member.id"}'`

-It's mapping between the "person.id" from JIRA to the "channel name" or "person member_id" in slack .
+It is the mapping between the "person.id" from JIRA to the "channel name" or "person member_id" in slack .

-Extra: in case you want to post something using a slack bot into a slack channel, you have to first allow this bot (as an app) to publish messages into that channel:
+> Important: in case you want to post something using a slack-bot into a slack channel, you have to allow first this bot (as an app) to publish messages into that channel:
 `Channel > Configuration > Add an app`

 ### DAYS_FOR_STATUS